UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

  - A responsive design (support for smartphones, tablets, and desktops).ite (support for smartphone, tablets and desktop)

 ### Logo font research
+I think that my logo can be text with a great font.

 #### Ninjabot